 This doesn't have any purpose, but serves as the base class for all UVM classes.

 uvm_report_handler which stores the reporting configuration on the basis of which the handler makes decisions on whether the message should be printed or not.
 Then it's passed to a central

-- Phasing : defines a phasing system that all components can follow eg : build, connect, run, etc
+- Phasing : Defines a phasing system that all components can follow eg : build, connect, run, etc

-- Reporting : defines an interface to the Report Handler, and all messages, warnings and errors are processed through this interface (derived from uvm_report_object)
+- Reporting : Defines an interface to the Report Handler, and all messages, warnings and errors are processed through this interface (derived from uvm_report_object)

-- Recording : defines methods to record transactions produced/consumed by component to a transaction database.
+- Recording : Defines methods to record transactions produced/consumed by component to a transaction database.

-- Factory : defines an interface to the uvm_factory (used to create new components/objects based on instance/type)
+- Factory : Defines an interface to the uvm_factory (used to create new components/objects based on instance/type)